Elevate the power of your work

 Content Classification Service

-The first step was to establish and implement an enterprise-wide records management program for newly created documents.
+The first step was to establish and implement an enterprise-wide records management programme for newly created documents.
 Next, it was necessary to address legacy records inventory stored in various field locations across the region.

 Field teams implemented standard procedures, adapting the process as-needed based on site-specific requirements and potential hazards, wearing the appropriate safety gear, attending training, and learning emergency procedures.
 Each location began with a walk-through, in which project teams met with field personnel to gain buy-in and establish the action plan.
 After completing the classification, Iron Mountain provided summary metrics and specific details of every record removed from each site.